Local Development and WordPress Uploads

 Nginx

-Find your nginx config file1 and add this line in the location / { block2:
+Find your nginx config file1 and add this line above the location / { block:

 rewrite ^/wp-content/uploads/(.*)$ https://{live site domain}/wp-content/uploads/$1;